PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/uci_demo/README.md

 Similarly, training loss with cypher text format would be printed on the screen of each computation party.
 And at the same time, the loss and predictions would be saved in `/tmp` directory.

-**Note** that remember to delete the loss and precidtion files in `/tmp` directory generated in last running, in case of any influence on the decrypted results of current running.
+**Note** that remember to delete the loss and prediction files in `/tmp` directory generated in last running, in case of any influence on the decrypted results of current running.

 #### (5).
 Decrypt Loss and Prediction Data